These images show you how to tell the age of a deer, but there's one important step to do first.

 The third molar will likely be the last remaining tooth with a lingual crest somewhat intact, and the rest will be nearly flattened.
 Discoloration is high and the last remaining years of the deer's life will be spent chewing with some pretty gnarly-looking teeth.

 Of course, you do have to connect with your rifle or bow first.
-But when you do, you’ll at least know how old it was.
+But when you do, you'll at least know that aging deer this way will give you a good idea.